 Pursuant to the Company's clearing agreement with NFS, the Company indemnifies NFS against certain claims, damages, losses, judgments, costs, and expenses.
-The Company does not expect losses under this indemnification to be material to the Company's financial condition.
+The Company does not expect losses under this indemnification to be material to the Company's financial condition or results of operations.